sejungkwak/connect-4/README.md

 - As a Returning Visitor,

-  - [x] I want to be able to play the game on my phone, so that I can play it during a break at work.
+  - [x] I want to be able to play the game on my phone so that I can play it during a break at work.

-    : The site is fully responsive, so the user can play on any device size.
+    : The site is fully responsive.
+The user can play on any device size.

       ![Mobile view](documentation/testing/user-story-test/mobile.png)

-  - [x] I want to play the game with my kids, so that we can have fun together.
+  - [x] I want to play the game with my kids so that we can have fun together.

-    : The game can be played with two players by setting both of human/computer sliders to human on the __New Game__ page.
+    : The game can be played with two human players by setting both human/computer sliders to human on the __New Game__ page.

-  - [x] I want to play the game against a computer, so that I can play practice games.
+  - [x] I want to play the game against the computer so that I can play practice games.

     : The game can be played against the computer by setting one of human/computer sliders to computer on the __New Game__ page.